 Why use Git?

-Here are some of the filtered advantages of using Git, which makes it such an adorable tool:
+Here are some of the filtered advantages of using Git, which makes it such a good tool:

 - Open-source and free – Git is a program in which its source code is available to the general public for use and modification.
 A strong and dedicated community also maintains it.